 Over the whole, three-year duration of the program, PhD students are required to get at least 180 credits in the following categories:

 Training Activities include courses covering topics that are specific to a given curriculum (intra-curriculum courses) and courses that cover topics that are relevant to two or more curricula (inter-curriculum courses).
 Given the multidisciplinary character of the PhD program, students are required to take at least 2 intra-curriculum courses for a total of at least 12 CFU and at least 2 inter-curriculum courses for a total of at least of 12 CFU.
 The list of the courses offered may vary over the years.
 In addition, other PhD programmes might offer courses that can be proposed by the student in agreement with his/her supervisor and evaluated by the PhD Coordinator and by the Curriculum Coordinator.
-(See here for a non exhaustive list of available courses which might be of interest.)

 Management and Organization Activities include courses on research methodology (e.g. how to write a paper or write a research grant, management of research) and participation in seminars and scientific conferences as well as in organization activities (e.g. organizing PhD seminars, poster sessions, schools).
 Poster sessions will be organized at the end of Year 1 and Year 2 to promote the exchange of ideas among curricula.
 Each student must take at least one course on research methodology.
 PhD students may carry out activities of tutoring for bachelor/master students and, within maximum 60 hours each academic year, activities of teaching assistance.
 These activities must be previously authorized by the PhD Program Board and they will not entail any increase in the scholarship.